freenas/freenas-docs/userguide/jails.rst

 and configurations within a jail are isolated from both the %brand% host operating system and any other jails running on that system.

-During creation, set the :guilabel:`VNET` option to provide the jail with an independent networking stack.
-The jail is then able to broadcast an IP address, which is required by some applications.

 The ability to create multiple jails offers flexibility regarding software management.
 For example, an administrator can choose to provide application separation by installing different